Naida1710/baby_bites/README.md

 **Admin - View Posts**
 1. Admin users can see all parents posts in the system.
 2. Posts should display the name of the author and date.
-3. Admin can delete, edit or approve/reject any post.
+3. Admin can delete, edit or approve/reject any post via admin panel.
 4. When the admin creates or publishes a recipe, it does not require approval.
 Admin posts are published immediately and appear on the site automatically.
-5.

 **Users**